Commons for Partners

 steamHouse Commons provides three integrated components:

-The Core Code — 11 ideas about how humans actually work (from autopilot to authorship, from the Gold Star Kit to four foundational principles), plus 58 Development Markers that define what a person actually builds.
+The Core Code — 12 ideas about how humans actually work (from autopilot to authorship, from the Gold Star Kit to four foundational principles, to Story as the medium through which humans think), anchored by Reflective Thinking as the capacity that runs through everything and Generativity as the culminating turn — developing others with what you've developed in yourself.
+58 Development Markers define what a person actually builds.
 Delivered through a four-volume curriculum manual (680+ pages), a 31-chapter framework guide, and 11 interactive browser-based tools (free, no login).

 The Team Playbook — 12 lessons on team dynamics in four phases (Formation, Planning, Work, Completion), plus bootstrap guides for specific activities (robotics, theater, sports, and more).
 Not a new program.
 A mentoring overlay that makes any team-based activity more developmental.
 Adds 1-3 hours across an entire season.